Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 ---

 ## Introduction
-At a high level, a `NetworkVariable` is a way to synchronize a property (variable) between a server and clients without having to use custom messages or RPCs.
-Since `NetworkVariable` is basically a wrapper container of the stored value of type `T`, you must use the `NetworkVariable.Value` property to access the actual value being synchronized.
+At a high level, a `NetworkVariable` is a way to synchronize a property ("variable") between a server and client(s) without having to use custom messages or RPCs.
+Since `NetworkVariable` is really a wrapper ("container") of the stored value of type `T`, you must use the `NetworkVariable.Value` property to access the actual value being synchronized.
 A `NetworkVariable.Value` is synchronized with:
 - Newly joining clients (i.e. "Late Joining Clients")
-    - When the associated `NetworkObject` of a `NetworkBehaviour` is spawned, the `NetworkVariable`'s current state (value) is already synchronized, on the client side, upon `NetworkBehaviour.OnNetworkSpawn` being invoked.
+    - When the associated `NetworkObject` of a `NetworkBehaviour`, with `NetworkVariable` properties, is spawned, any `NetworkVariable`'s current state (`Value`) is automatically synchronized on the client side.
 - Connected clients
     - When a `NetworkVariable` value changes, any connected clients that subscribed to `NetworkVariable.OnValueChanged` event (prior to the value being changed) will be notified of the change.
-        - Two parameters are passed to any `NetworkVariable.OnValueChanged` subscription (or directly assigned callback):
+        - Two parameters are passed to any `NetworkVariable.OnValueChanged` subscribed callback method:
-            - First parameter: The previous value before the value was updated
+            - First parameter (Previous): The previous value before the value was changed
-            - Second parameter: The current value that is synchronized with the server and is the "current" `NetworkVariable.Value`.
+            - Second parameter (Current): The newly changed `NetworkVariable.Value`.

 ### NetworkVariable General Requirements
 A `NetworkVariable`:
 - Property *must* be defined within a `NetworkBehaviour` derived class attached to a `GameObject`
-    - The `GameObject` or a parent `GameObject` must also have a `NetworkObject` component attached to it.
+    - The `GameObject` or a parent `GameObject` **must** also have a `NetworkObject` component attached to it.
-- A `NetworkVariable`'s type (`T`) must be of an unmanaged `Type`.
+- A `NetworkVariable`'s assigned type (`T`) must be [constrained to an unmanaged `Type`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/constraints-on-type-parameters#unmanaged-constraint).

 :::important
 When a client first connects, it will be synchronized with the current value of the `NetworkVariable`.
 Typically, clients should register for `NetworkVariable.OnValueChanged` within the OnNetworkSpawn method.
 *But why?*
-When a `NetworkBehaviour`'s `Awake` and `Start` methods are invoked all depends upon whether the `NetworkObject` is an in-scene placed or dynamically spawned `NetworkObject`.
+A `NetworkBehaviour`'s `Awake` and `Start` methods are invoked based on the type of `NetworkObject` the `NetworkBehaviour` is associated with:
+- In-Scene Placed: Since the instantiation occurs via the scene loading mechanism(s), the `Awake` and `Start` methods are invoked before `OnNetworkSpawn`.
+- Dynamically Spawned: Since `OnNetworkSpawn` is invoked immediately (i.e. within the same relative call-stack) after instantiation, `Awake` and `Start` are invoked after `OnNetworkSpawn`.  _Typically, these are invoked at least 1 frame after the `NetworkObject` and associated `NetworkBehaviour` components are instantiated._
 :::

 :::tip
-If you need to initialize other components or objects based on a `NetworkVariable`'s initial synchronized state (value), then you might think about having a common method that is invoked on the client side within the `NetworkVariable.OnValueChanged` callback (if assigned) and `NetworkBehaviour.OnNetworkSpawn` method.
+If you need to initialize other components or objects based on a `NetworkVariable`'s initial synchronized state, then you might contemplate having a common method that is invoked on the client side within the `NetworkVariable.OnValueChanged` callback (if assigned) and `NetworkBehaviour.OnNetworkSpawn` method.
 :::

 ### Synchronization and Notification Example:
-In order to fully understand how a `NetworkVariable` is initially synchronized and when a client will receive notifications from `NetworkVariable.OnValueChanged`, we have provide you with a simple example:
+The following example demonstrates how the initial `NetworkVariable` synchronization has already occurred by the time `OnNetworkSpawn` is invoked.
+It also demonstrates how subscribing to `NetworkVariable.OnValueChanged` within `OnNetworkSpawn` will provide notifications for any changes to `m_SomeValue.Value` that occur.
  ```csharp
 public class TestNetworkVariableSynchronization : NetworkBehaviour
 {